 The Pan American Journal of Public Health has published a thematic issue on the Port of Spain Declaration Evaluation (POSDEVAL) carried out by an international and regional team of researchers who assessed the 2007 CARICOM Heads of Government Port-of-Spain NCD Summit Declaration.

-The Journal will be formally launched at the upcoming Annual CARPHA scientific meeting in Port of Spain, Trinidad and Tobago on Friday, June 21st.
+The Journal was formally launched at the Annual CARPHA scientific meeting in Port of Spain, Trinidad and Tobago on Friday, June 21st.
 The research was led by the Professors Samuels and Unwin of the George Alleyne Chronic Disease Research Centre/Caribbean Institute for Health Research, University of the West Indies, based in Barbados.

 This comprehensive analysis of the burden of NCDs and their risk factors, and country implementation of the mandates from the POS declaration, offers valuable lessons on country level public health and fiscal policies, regulation, legislation, and the inter and multi-sectoral approaches needed to ensure policy coherence in tackling Non-communicable Diseases (NCDs) and their risk factors.
 The research was carried out with the aid of a grant from the International Development Research Centre (Ottawa, Canada).